playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 >
 > The order of the properties in `DomPortalOutlet` will likely change in the future allowing `document` to be passed first, but has not yet at the time of writing.

-Then we can bind to the `DomPortalOutput` by creating a `DOMPortal` like so:
+Then, we can bind to the `DomPortalOutput` by creating a `DOMPortal` like so:

 ```typescript
 const viewRef = this.viewContainerRef.createEmbeddedView(this.templToRender);